cubiclesoft/php-misc/docs/utf_utils.md

 UTFUtils Class:  'support/utf_utils.php'
 ========================================

 The UTFUtils class implements common Unicode string transformations between UTF-8, UTF-16, and UTF-32 in pure PHP userland without dependencies on the intl, mbstring, or flaky iconv PHP extensions.
+Also implements Punycode (RFC3492) conversions from/to UTF-8.

 UTFUtils::IsCombiningCodePoint($val)
 ------------------------------------